The following information does not replace a physician’s diagnosis and advice under any circumstances whatsoever.

 In addition to the patient history (case history) and a clinical examination, primarily colour ultrasound (colour-coded duplex sonography) of the veins plays an important role.
 During the clinical examination, the physician assesses the ailments visually externally and palpates the affected leg when sitting, standing and lying down.

 Using colour-coded duplex sonography, both the deep and surface veins can be judged.
-Moreover, with it the spread (localisation) and extent of non-functioning venous sections can be recorded and also insufficient connecting veins between deep and surface veins can be depicted.
+Moreover, with it the spread (localisation) and extent of non-functioning venous sections can be recorded and also insufficient connecting veins between deep and surface veins (so-called perforating veins) can be depicted.

 In case of unclear running or lower-lying leg veins, phlebography (X-ray with contrast agent) can be applied.
 Further diagnostic procedures include light reflection rheography (LRR) and also photoplethysmography.